 Figure 6.2.3-1: Command Procedure

-1. The AF sends the Nnef_AIoT_Command (in case of untrusted AF) Request (AF ID, Command Type, information about the target AIoT Device(s), [External Target Area information], [Approximate number of AIoT Devices], [Approximate D2R message size], [Command type specific parameters]) message to NEF.
+1. The AF sends the Nnef_AIoT_Command Request (AF ID, Command Type, information about the target AIoT Device(s), [External Target Area information], [Approximate number of AIoT Devices], [Approximate D2R message size], [Command type specific parameters]) message to NEF.

 Information about the target AIoT Device(s) may include Filtering Information, as described in clause 5.8, or include complete AIoT Device Identifier(s).

-The External Target Area information is specified in clause 5.3.

-The approximate number of AIoT Devices (see clause 5.4), if provided, is used to indicate the number of AIoT Devices expected to respond to this command service operation, which is sent by AIOTF to the NG-RAN in the assistance information as specified in clause 5.4.
+The approximate number of AIoT Devices (see clause 5.4), if provided, is used to indicate the number of AIoT Devices expected to respond to this AIoT service operation request, which is sent by AIOTF to the NG-RAN in the assistance information as specified in clause 5.4.

 Command Type provides the operation to be performed and the Command type specific parameters provides the required parameters for the operation.
 The service operations are described in clause 5.2.2.

+2. Step 2 of the Inventory Procedure specified in clause 6.2.2 is performed for External Target Area information processing and AIOTF selection with the following clarifications:

-2. The NEF selects the AIOTF(s) as described in clause 5.3.1.
-If no AIOTF can be selected, the NEF rejects the AIoT Command request with an appropriate cause code and step 6 is performed before ending the procedure.
+- If AIOTF selection fails, the NEF rejects the Nnef_AIoT_Command request and step 6 of this procedure is performed instead.

-3. The NEF sends Naiotf_AIoT_Command Request message (AF ID, Command Type, information about the target AIoT Device(s), [Target area information], [Approximate number of AIoT Devices], [Approximate D2R message size], [Command type specific parameters]) message to the selected AIOTF.
+3. The NEF sends Naiotf_AIoT_Command Request message (AF ID, Command Type, information about the target AIoT Device(s), [Target area information], [Approximate number of AIoT Devices], [Approximate D2R message size], [Command type specific parameters]) message to the selected AIOTF(s).

-4. The AIOTF receives the AIoT command operation request and checks the parameters included in the request.
-The AIOTF performs NG- RAN and optionally RAN Reader selection as specified in clause 5.3.3.
+4. The AIOTF receives the Naiotf_AIoT_Command Request and checks the parameters included in the request.
+The AIOTF performs Reader Selection as specified in clause 5.3.3.
 If no NG-RAN or RAN Reader can be selected, the AIOTF rejects the AIoT Command request with an appropriate cause code.

-The AIOTF generates a Correlation ID corresponding to this AF service operation request, and is used for the AIOTF to correlate the service operation responses to the request.
+The AIOTF generates a Correlation ID corresponding to this AIoT service operation request, and is used for the AIOTF to correlate the service operation responses received from NG-RAN to the request.

+The AIOTF performs Reader Selection, see clause 5.3.3.
+If no NG-RAN or RAN Reader can be selected, the AIOTF rejects the AIoT service operation request with an appropriate cause code.

-The AIOTF determines assistance information as described in clause 5.4.
+The AIOTF determines assistance information as described in clause 5.4, taking into account the parameters provided in the AIoT service operation request.

-The AIOTF performs AF authorization for AIoT command operation as described in clause 5.6.
+The AIOTF performs AF authorization for AIoT service operation request as described in clause 5.6.

-The AIOTF performs AMF selection as described in clause 5.3.4.
+The AIOTF may perform AMF selection as described in clause 5.3.4.

 5. AIOTF sends the Naiotf_AIoT_Command Response message (accept or reject, [cause code]) to the NEF.